Cumulative proton production in $pd$ collisions: The model

 In line with the Glauber theory, the elementary transition amplitudes should be evaluated at the on-shell kinematics which is determined by the pole of the propagator of the intermediate state $l^\prime$:

 Given Eq.(\ref{onsCond}), the four-momenta of all intermediate states are completely determined from the four-momentum conservation at the vertices.
 However, the condition (\ref{onsCond}) does not completely eliminate the problems associated with off-shell particles.
-Since the Dirac spinor can only be defined for a timelike fermion, we restrict the integration region to the conditions that the struck nucleon $i$ has positive energy and its four-momentum is timelike.
+Since the Dirac spinor can only be defined for a timelike fermion, the integration region was restricted to the conditions that the struck nucleon $i$ has positive energy and its four-momentum is timelike.
 Moreover, due to the approximations in the calculation of $\Delta_l$'s (Eqs.(\ref{Delta_l}),(\ref{Delta_l_Delta})), the graphs (b) of Figs.~\ref{fig:el},\ref{fig:inel} with a fast outgoing nucleon $l$ in the middle line can still give the kinematics with a timelike first exchange four-momentum $q$ (left wavy line).
 Thus, the constraint $q^2 < 0$ was applied in the calculations.

-For comparison, we have also performed calculations using quasi-free kinematics, defined by the condition $\bvec{p}_j=0$ for the elementary amplitudes, which can then be factorized out of the momentum integration.
+For comparison, calculations were performed using quasi-free kinematics, defined by the conditions $\bvec{p}_j=0, E_j=m_N$, which allows to factorize the elementary amplitudes out of the momentum integration.
 This kinematics is supported by the largest absolute value of the DWF.
 In other words, in this case the off-shell states of the struck nucleon are ignored, since they are suppressed by the DWF.

+To calculate the factor $\sqrt{m_d/2E_j(m_d-E_j)}$ in the rescattering amplitudes, it is also necessary to specify the value of $E_j$, which would reasonably be taken to be the same as in the amplitudes of elementary transitions.
+However, for simplicity, in the default calculations this factor was replaced by $m_N^{-1/2}$ in accordance with previous GEA studies \cite{Frankfurt:1996uz,Larionov:2022gvn}, since large momenta of spectator are suppressed by the DWF.
+Accordingly, in the IA amplitude of Eq.(\ref{M_IA_tot}) the factors $\sqrt{E_i/(m_d-E_i)},~i=3,4,5$ were replaced by unity and $m_d$ -- by $2m_N$.
+The impact of these simplifications is discussed in section \ref{Disc}.